QBE-CHMR/CHMTAC-Charlie/README.md

-# CHMTAC (Civilian Harm Mitigation Tactical) Preproduction Release Charlie
+# CHMTAC (Civilian Harm Mitigation Tactical) Charlie

-CHMTAC is a multi-service application designed to manage reports, analyze data, and provide tools for mitigating civilian harm.
+CHMTAC is a containerized, multi-service application designed to intake reports of civilian harm, manage them, analyze data, and provide tools for mitigating civilian harm.
 This project consists of several microservices, including frontend applications, backend services, and supporting infrastructure.

 ---